Frankie Goes to Hollywood: 1985–1987: Liverpool and decline

-1987–1988: disbandment and lawsuit
+1987–1989: disbandment and lawsuit

 During the Liverpool tour, the relationship between Johnson and the band deteriorated.
 Before a concert at Wembley Arena in January, a fight broke out backstage between Johnson and O'Toole.
-Johnson said that ZTT had encouraged the rift as a means of divide and rule, and that Horn had once suggested Johnson and Rutherford fire the other members and work as a duo.
+Johnson said ZTT had encouraged the rift as a means of divide and rule, and that Horn had once suggested Johnson and Rutherford fire the other members and work as a duo.
 Sinclair instead blamed Johnson's manager and boyfriend, Kuhle, who she said was a negative influence and had triggered resentment in the band.
 Nash recalled: "During the last tour, everybody knew it would end, as the relationship between Holly and the rest of us was so strained.
 He didn't want to be in a band situation anymore.
 Everybody was fed up with the whole thing."
 Their last concert was on 1 March 1987, at Rotterdam Ahoy in the Netherlands.

 On 23 July, Johnson told ZTT that he planned to leave and sign to MCA Records.
 ZTT filed an injunction to prevent this, as their record contract specified that any member who left would remain contracted to ZTT.
 In court, ZTT argued that the success of Frankie Goes to Hollywood was a result of ZTT's production and marketing and that Johnson had been disruptive and uncooperative.
 Johnson's team argued that ZTT had been financially irresponsible when recording Liverpool, and that their contract constituted an unreasonable restraint of trade.
 In 1988, the High Court found in Johnson's favour and the band members were released from their contract.
 Horn later wrote that his decision to pursue the lawsuit had been "stupid".
 Johnson said ZTT had believed that "they were the ones with the talent, and we were just five oiks from a provincial town to front their genius".

 Soon after the breakup, Nash, O'Toole and Gill attempted to re-form Frankie Goes to Hollywood with a new singer, Grant Boult.
 According to Nash, they recorded songs in a deal with London Records.
 Johnson blocked the project, saying it would devalue their achievements.